 Recent solo presentations at 4A Centre for Contemporary Asian Art (Sydney), Bengal Gallery (Dhaka), MOMENTUM (Berlin), India Art Fair (Delhi), Dhaka Art Summit, and screenings at Haus der Kulturen der Welt (Berlin), La Gaîté lyrique (Paris), Queensland Gallery of Modern Art (Brisbane) for Asia Pacific Triennial 8.
 I'm the recent recipient of an Ian Potter Cultural Trust Grant, Bengal Foundation Practice Grant, Keir Foundation/4A Commission, Australia Council Skills and Development Grant, and an Australian Cinematographer’s Society Gold Award.
 My work has been reviewed by The Guardian, Artinfo, Art Australia and other journals and magazines.

-He will attend the Rijksakademie van beeldende kunsten, Amsterdam in 2018/19 and is currently a post-academic laureate at the Hoger Instituut voor Schone Kunsten, Gent.
+He will attend the Rijksakademie van beeldende kunsten, Amsterdam in 2018/19 and was a post-academic laureate at the Hoger Instituut voor Schone Kunsten, Gent in 2017.
 He graduated from the University of New South Wales, Sydney.